emcf/Tesseract/README.md

 ### How to create models in all dimensions

-Simply create a text file with cartesian points.
+Simply create a text file with a point cloud in it.
 Easy right?

 Triangle.xy
 ```